 Lemony Chicken Marsala

-- extra virgin olive oil
+- Extra virgin olive oil

-- 2 spoons of capers
+- 2 tablespoons capers